JayChieh/hello-world/README.md

 # hello-world
-just another repository
 Hi, guys!
-This is my first time to use github!
+This is my first depository in Github.